-- The northern commercial area encompasses Royal Poinciana Way, Sunrise and Sunset Avenues, Bradley Place, North County Road, and the Royal Poinciana Plaza. - The Midtown area which includes the retail concentrations along South County Road, Peruvian Avenue, Worth Avenue, and the office area along Royal Palm Way.
+- The northern commercial area encompassing Royal Poinciana Way, Sunrise and Sunset Avenues, Bradley Place, North County Road, and the Royal Poinciana Plaza, with a concentration of retail and restaurants. - The Midtown area which includes the retail concentrations along South County Road, Peruvian Avenue, Worth Avenue, and the office area along Royal Palm Way, also with a concentration of retail and restaurants.

-In addition to the commercial areas, major traffic generators also include the beaches, golf courses, cultural arts facilities, restaurants and offices.
+In addition to the above-listed commercial areas, other traffic generators include the beach, golf courses, cultural arts facilities, restaurants, clubs, hotels, personal services, and offices.